 By: Lakisha Ladson

 Researchers in the Texas Analog Center of Excellence (TxACE) in the University's Erik Jonsson School of Engineering and Computer Science created an electronic device in affordable technology that detects electromagnetic waves to create images at nearly 10 terahertz, which is the highest frequency for electronic devices.
-The device could make and heat-based imaging affordable.
+The device could make night vision and heat-based imaging affordable.

 Presently, night vision and thermal imagers are costly, in part because they are made with specialty semiconductor devices or need isolation from the environment.